 Table of contents

-Wales was the first abroad destination I haunted after finishing my engineering studies in 2010, and it was the first opportunity to practice my English and improve my language skills beyond school or the workplace.
+Wales was the first more remote destination I went to see after leaving engineering school, and it was the first opportunity to improve my English skills beyond university courses or the workplace.

 However, my first trip had solely been a short stay in the former industrial town Merthyr Tydfil and the capital Cardiff.

-The following three visits (the last in 2018) yet offered more time to get in contact with locals and to explore the northern and central regions of Wales, including the national parks (Snowdonia and the Brecon Beacons).
+Three ensuing visits (the last one in 2018) yet offered more time to get in contact with locals and to explore the central and especially the northern regions of Wales, including the national parks (Brecon Beacons and Snowdonia).

-Culturally most fascinating is without any doubt Welsh, a Celtic language which is spoken of roughly one million people mainly in the northern areas of Wales.
+Culturally most fascinating is certainly Welsh, a Celtic language spoken by roughly one million people mainly in the north of Wales.

 Welsh is a mandatory subject in schools.
-That is probably the main reason the number of Welsh speakers is increasing after there had been concerns some decades ago the language could become extinct.
+That is without doubt the most important reason the number of Welsh speakers is increasing after there had been serious concerns some decades ago the language could become extinct.

-Of course it is sufficient to have solid English skills for a stay in Wales.
-I’ve never met anyone who solely spoke Welsh.
+Of course it is sufficient to have solid English skills to get by in Wales.
+I never met anyone who was solely speaking Welsh.

 3. Towns and Places

-In the following I will illustrate selected places in Wales.
+In the following I want to illustrate a selection of individual places in Wales.

-The comparatively small town of Aberystwyth (about 13.000 inhabitants) is situated on the western coast of Wales (Cardigan Bay).
+The medium-sized town of Aberystwyth (about 13.000 inhabitants) is situated on the western coast of Wales at the Cardigan Bay.

-The town possesses a romantic promenade with many historical buildings, most remarkable perhaps the Old College that belongs to the Aberystwyth University.
+The town possesses a romantic promenade with many historical buildings, most remarkable is probably the Old College that belongs to the Aberystwyth University.

 In Wales, castles (or remains of them) are omnipresent, and Aberystwyth Castle had been one of those centuries-old fortifications.

 The National Library of Wales

-This institution has the privilege to claim a copy of every book issued in the United Kingdom an Ireland, and the main purpose of the Library is to preserve and facilitate material related to the Welsh language.
+This institution has the privilege to claim a copy of every book issued in the United Kingdom and Ireland, and the main duty of the Library is to preserve and facilitate material related to the Welsh language.

 The library is open to the public.
 Everybody can request a membership (my membership No. is 1564666) and borrow books from the archives.